H-E-R-O-System/hero-monitor/sshkey.md

     ssh-keygen -t ed25519 -C "your_email@example.com"

 >[!note]
-> If you are using a legacy coputer, use:
+> If you are using a legacy computer, use:
 > ```ssh-keygen -t rsa -b 4096 -C "your_email@example.com"```

 You can press enter 3 times to skip the next few steps